arvados/arvados/tools/python-metapackage/README.md

 ## Configuration

-This client software needs two pieces of information to connect to Arvados: the DNS name of the API server, and an API authorization token.
-[The Arvados user documentation](http://doc.arvados.org/user/reference/api-tokens.html) describes how to find this information in the Arvados Workbench, and install it on your system.
+This client software needs two pieces of information to connect to Arvados: the hostname of the API server and an API authorization token.
+[The Arvados user documentation](http://doc.arvados.org/user/reference/api-tokens.html) describes how to find this information in the Arvados Workbench and install it on your system.

 ## Licenses